 Business of Fashion, Textiles and Technology

 The Business of Fashion, Textiles and Technology (BFTT) Creative R&D Partnership will focus on delivering innovation within the entire fashion and textile creative production and supply chain.
 The project will foster a new, creative business culture in which fashion, textile and technology enterprises – from SMEs to multinational companies – can use R&D as a route to growth.
-Special attention will be placed on positioning industry as agents of new materials
+Special attention will be placed on positioning industry as agents of new materials and development.

 Textile innovation in the UK is ranked as first in Europe and third in the world, with the UK currently advancing developments in new, environmentally sustainable materials and production technologies.